ingonyama-zk/icicle-gnark/README.md

 # ICICLE for Gnark

 > [!WARNING]
 > This is a standalone version of ICICLE specifically meant for integration with the Gnark codebase.
-It is **NOT** meant to be used together with the main ICICLE repo
+It is **NOT** meant to be used together with the main ICICLE repo.
+>
 > If you are looking for the main ICICLE repo, you can find it [here](https://github.com/ingonyama-zk/icicle)

 <div align="center">